 Other utilities included in the toolkit are the ability to generate message digest hash values using SHA-1/224/256/384/512 and MD5; generate HMAC keyed-hash message authentication values, wipe files using 7-pass DOD standards, generate cryptographically-secure random numbers to the strict NIST SP800-90 standard†, prompt for a password, and convert to and from base64- and hexadecimal-encoded formats.
 There is a 64-bit version included - see Using on a 64-bit system.
 If you just need standard symmetrical cryptography, see our alternative product CryptoSys API.

-† Note 2013-09-21: Our implementation does not use the Dual EC_DRBG component of NIST 800-90 that has been revealed to contain an NSA backdoor.
+† Note 2013-09-21: Our implementation does not use the Dual EC_DRBG component of NIST 800-90 that potentially contains an NSA backdoor.
 CryptoSys PKI does not use OpenSSL in any form.

 For more information on how the RSA key data is stored and how the various functions work together, see RSA Key Formats.
 For some examples, see the Examples section below.
 For the theory and more detailed explanations of how RSA is used in practical applications, see RSA algorithm including its use in creating ISO/IEC 9796 signatures in the AUTACK scheme.